Coloby/quartz_notes/quartz_content/PublicNotes/Interleaving.md

 - why?  enhances:
 	- cognitive load
 	- [[Predicting]]
-	- avoiding boredom and tireness thanks to different or similar topics
+	- avoids boredom and tireness thanks to different/similar topics
 	- spacing to kill forgetting curves
 - how?
 	- Choose order & quantity of topics if you need: